 I also made Storzapreti (Quenelles of Swiss Chard and Cheese), Flamiche aux poireaux (Leek Tart), Poulet au curry (Curried Chicken), and Gâteau au chocolat (Chocolate Cake).

-Storzapreti (Quenelles of Swiss Chard and Cheese) from Haute-Corse are little dumplings made of swiss chard (or spinach), mint, brocciu (or ricotta), and parmesan.
-They are served with a tomato sauce.
-Haute-Corse (Northern Corsica) is known for its use of the soft, fresh whey cheese brocciu.
-I did not have that cheese available, so I used ricotta.
+Storzapreti (Quenelles of Swiss Chard and Cheese) from Haute-Corse are little dumplings made of Swiss chard (or spinach), mint, brocciu (or ricotta), and parmesan.
+They were delicious paired with a tomato sauce.

 Flamiche aux poireaux (Leek Tart) is a regional specialty from Somme, Picardy.
 The recipe comes from Marie-Christine Klopp’s Michelin star restaurant in Roye.
-Leeks are reduced with butter and water to form a compote, then mixed with cream.
-They are used as a filling for discs of puff pastry and baked until golden.
+Leeks are reduced with butter and water to form a compote, then mixed with cream to create a filling for the puff pastry discs.

 Gâteau au Chocolat (Chocolate Cake) from Paris is a simple cake made from dark chocolate, butter, sugar, eggs, and a little flour.
 The egg whites are beaten to add the light texture to the cake.
 I served the slices with scoops of vanilla ice cream.
 They can also be topped with powdered sugar.